FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 Ultimately, this is what the article is about - how to SSH into machines, when there is stuff in the way preventing that and make sure that your tools like [git](https://en.wikipedia.org/wiki/Git), [scp](https://man.openbsd.org/scp.1), [rsync](https://en.wikipedia.org/wiki/Rsync) or editing files directly on the server via [VSCode's SSH integration](https://code.visualstudio.com/docs/remote/ssh) work, with no new software installed and the ***absolute minimum*** of modifications to your server.

-I find it fascinating what seemingly simple tools can do if you look closely.
-Did you know Git for Windows comes with tunneling software?
+I find it *fascinating* what seemingly simple tools can do if you look closely.
+Did you know [Git for Windows](https://git-scm.com/downloads/win) comes with tunneling software, [whitelisted](https://www.virustotal.com/gui/file/ceb2fd60cd2bb94ce37c875ca502094208c2bfd04b96cde9a4f994f1d08a3318) by all Anti-Virus software?
 How do these tools interact with network security on a per-packet basis?
-That's what I will investigate along the way.
+Let's investigate! 🔍

 ## Tunneling - So many flavors
 If you control both Source and Destination, then you can tunnel everything through anything in complete secrecy and ultimately there is nothing anyone can do about it.
 This shouldn't be news to anyone working with networks.
 There are countless articles and videos going over a multitude of tunneling combinations.